Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 The body clears waste more efficiently with gentle movement:

-- Yoga — twists are particularly supportive for digestive cleansing
+- Yoga.
+Twists are particularly supportive

-- Walking — 20-30 minutes in nature
+- Walking.
+20 to 30 minutes in nature

-- Deep breathing — pranayama supports elimination through the lungs
+- Deep breathing.
+Pranayama supports elimination through the lungs

 What to Expect During a Cleanse